danialhx/basicSQL/README.md

 # basicSQL
-# introduction to storing and managing data
+# Introduction to Storing and Managing Data
 # RDMS(Relational Database Management System)

 * Lab 147 - Inserting Data from csv into Database